google/Kotlin-FirViewer/README.md

 ## How to use?

-The viewer can now be found under `View -> Tool Windows -> FirViewer`.
-You may need to refresh the view a couple of times in order to get the final updated FIR structures.
+The plugin provides two tool windows
+* FirViewer (View -> Tool Windows -> FirViewer): shows FIR structures for the current opened file
+* KtViewer (View -> Tool Windows -> KtViewer): shows the Kotlin PSI structures for the current opened file plus some information exposed by the new idea-frontend-api (those carries star icons)

 ## Build Instruction